canguy247/nixos/README.md

 ## HomeLab:

-- LSCs and VMs to be migrated...TODO Add list here
+- LXCs and VMs to be migrated...TODO Add list here

 ## Notes for post-install of NixOS: